 If you don’t get free theory training with your driving lessons, there are plenty of websites out there that you can use.
 The one we use and recommend here at 1st 4 Driving is Theory Test Pro, indeed all our pupils get full, free access to it.

-Theory Test Pro, like other theory test revision software, allows pupils to practice both the multiple choice questions and the hazard perception test as much as they like.
+Theory Test Suite, like other theory test revision software, allows pupils to practice both the multiple choice questions and the hazard perception test as much as they like.
 These systems usually have a massive bank of DVSA-approved questions, although these questions won’t be the exact ones you’ll see in your test, as these don’t get released to the public.

 Pros of revising using software: